betaluis/learning-typescript/notes/dom-typecasting.md

 # DOM & Typecasting

-Just line in JavaScript, we can interact with the DOM using TypeScript as well.
+Just like in JavaScript, we can interact with the DOM using TypeScript as well.

 ## Create file
 * ./src/app.ts